TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 2 - Performance Dashboards/3.2.5-esxi-utilization/_index.md

 Select an ESXi Host from the table
 - All the utilization charts will automatically show the key utilization metrics of selected cluster.
 - For memory, the high utilization counters are explicitly shown.
 Balloon, Compressed, Swapped.
 Notice they exist even though utilization is not even 90%, indicating high pressure in the past.
-If you look at only utilization, you’d think You are safe!
+If you look at only utilization, you'd think You are safe!
 - For memory, both Consumed and Active are shown.
 If active is low, no need to upgrade RAM as Consumed contains disk cache.
-For me, it’s fine for Consumed to be 95% so long RAM Contention is 0.
+For me, it's fine for Consumed to be 95% so long RAM Contention is 0.
 ![](3.2.5-fig-1.png)

 - The disk IOPS and the disk throughput are split into read & write to gain insight into the behaviour.
 Some workload is read oriented, while others are write oriented.